 I can relate to this, on many levels.
 I saw (almost) nothing besides shika on my first couple of trips to Nara.
 And after a 2018 road accident which very easily could’ve killed me, I’m not a massive fan of the deer species, as cute as they look when they aren’t jumping out in front of your speeding car.

-If you’re on the fence about visiting Nara when you visit Japan after Covid-19, I hope you’ll continue reading this post.
+If you’re on the fence about visiting Nara on your next trip to Japan, I hope you’ll continue reading this post.
 Nara isn’t for everyone, but it might just be for you.

 My Various Visits to Nara